Sersi: Black Knight's love and Proctor's evil

 During this time, Sersi began a relationship with fellow Avenger Dane Whitman, the Black Knight.
 The Avengers began a fight against a villain called Proctor, who was reuniting Avengers from different realities, forming a team called The Gatherers.

-Sersi's aggression caused tensions between her and her teammates.
-A romantic triangle formed between Sersi, the Black Knight, and the newest Avenger, Crystal.
-These tensions came to a climax when the Avengers traveled to the planet Polemachus.
-When the villainous priest Anskar murdered a young girl called Astra, Sersi killed him in retribution.

-When the Avengers returned to Earth, Sersi fled to Warrior Falls in Wakanda, trying to escape her guilt and fear.
-The Black Knight found her and convinced her to return to Avengers Headquarters.
-Sersi said that she feared she was going insane.
-Upon her return to Avengers Headquarters, Sersi suddenly attacked her fellow Avengers.
-She was stopped only by the intervention of the Vision (who was secretly the Anti-Vision, a member of the Gatherers).
-The real Vision was being held prisoner in Proctor's Andean mountain base.

-By this time, Sersi's fellow Eternals had become aware of her unstable nature.
-Three of them (Ikaris, Arex, and Sprite) came to return her to Olympia (the Eternal's capital).
-The Eternals feared Sersi was suffering from the Mahd W'yry disease, a breakdown of the mind due to the Eternals' extended lives.
-Sersi rejected their fears as archaic and refused to accompany them back to Olympia.
-The Avengers didn't want to let the Eternals take one of their members against her will.
-They also learned that if Sersi was found to be suffering from the Mahd W'yry, the Eternals planned to 'cleanse' her by molecular disintegration, which would kill her.
-Sprite, who had learned of Sersi's relations with the Black Knight, proposed that the Knight be made her Gann Josin (a concept the Eternals use to describe an intimate joining of two minds as soulmates in their own personal Uni-Mind).
-Before the matter could be further discussed, Ikaris used his powers as the Prime Eternal to create the link between Sersi and The Black Knight.
-The Eternals then departed.
-The Black Knight was not happy with the result, for he had decided that he loved Crystal and not Sersi.
+A romantic triangle forms between Sersi, the Black Knight, and Crystal.
+These tensions came to a climax when the Avengers travel to the planet Polemachus.
+When the villainous priest Anskar murders a young girl named Astra, Sersi kills him in retribution.
+The other Eternals worry about Sersi's instability and believe that she is developing Mahd W'yry, a breakdown of the mind due to the Eternals' extended lives.
+If Sersi was found to have Mahd W'yry, the Eternals planned to cleanse her by molecular disintegration, which would kill her.
+Sprite, who had learned of Sersi's relations with the Black Knight, proposes that the Knight be made her Gann Josin (a concept the Eternals use to describe an intimate joining of two minds as soulmates in their own personal Uni-Mind).
+Ikaris enacts the Gann Josin and links Sersi and Black Knight.
+Black Knight is not happy with the result, for he had decided that he loved Crystal and not Sersi.